thiras/clobster/docs/src/architecture/state-management.md

 # State Management

-Clobster uses a centralized state management pattern inspired by Redux and Elm.
+CLOBster uses a centralized state management pattern inspired by Redux and Elm.

 ## The Store